sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 git clone https://github.com/sininen-blue/github-tutorial.git
 ```

-this will create a new folder with the name of the repository and copy all the files and history from the remote repository to your local machine.
+This will create a new folder with the name of the repository and copy all the files and history from the remote repository to your local machine.

 ---